-Our full day program meets from 9-3pm, one day a week and is designed to meet the minimum funded requirement for attendance.
-The program is divided into three programs to meet all student ages.
+The Elementary Program, ages 5-14 (Grades K-8), is divided into four levels to meet all student educational needs.
 Each program encourages students to enjoy social interaction, explore enrichment courses, and participate in group projects in class.
-Students must enroll in the full day to participate as a funded student.
+Students must enroll in the full day or seven hours per week to participate as a funded student.
+We also offer a fifth level for our high school students.

-Mini Moose Herd is for our youngest group of students ages 5-8 (Grades K-2)
+Mini Moose Herd is for our youngest group of students ages 5-7 (Grades K-2)

-Emphasis on free play and structured classes on specific topics.
+Emphasis on free play and independent choice through structured classes on specific topics.